1) Believe That We, Or Our Pastor/Denomination/Spiritual Leader, Cannot Be Fooled

 Although doctrine has often been allowed to divide people in disgraceful ways, division is not something that can be avoided.
 You could scour the Scriptures for the next ten years without finding a single word about being united at the expense of truth.
 Ignoring important areas in which we differ is simply a papering over of the rot in the walls

 Perhaps one of the all time greatest delusions in the Christian world, is the innumerable number of people who are under the impression that, in order to be forgiven their sins, and thus inherit eternal life, all they have to do is believe Jesus died for their sins on the cross.
-If one were to ask the vast majority of Christians what one has to do to be saved, you would get a number of answers like "accept Jesus as your personal savior", "ask Jesus into your heart" etc. However, while the terminology may vary, the answers would almost all boil down to all you have to do is believe... all you have to do is have faith.
+If one were to ask the vast majority of Christians what one has to do to be saved, you would get a number of answers like "accept Jesus as your personal savior", "ask Jesus into your heart" etc (Link Below).
+However, while the terminology may vary, the answers would almost all boil down to all you have to do is believe... all you have to do is have faith.
 In other words, at the very moment the sinner puts his, or her, faith in Jesus Christ and accepts Him as his/her savior, that person has entered into a covenant relationship with God, has received God's forgiveness of sins, and the gift of eternal life.
-What one never, or very rarely, hears is that anything other than faith is required to be saved.
 In fact the suggestion that anything other than faith is required for salvation, is not only militantly opposed by most of Christendom, but denounced as an unbiblical, works based, false teaching.
 But is this true?
 While it is certainly a fact that the Bible teaches that faith is an essential ingredient, without which it is impossible to please God, it never ever teaches that faith is the only requirement for salvation.